 A Springfield driver was stopped for Driving While Intoxicated and refused to submit to a breath test.
 The Department of Revenue revoked his license for failure to give a breath test and the Southern District Court of Appeals in Springfield, Missouri upheld the revocation based on the following facts:

-- Car traveling down the street and crossed centerline.
+- Car traveling down the street and crossed the centerline.

 - Police officer had to move to the right side of the roadway to avoid being hit.